FPC55020 - Film Tax Relief: Calculation: Maximum amount of core expenditure subject to claim

 FPC can claim FTR on 80% x total core expenditure (£2m) = £1.6m.

-Example 2: Core expenditure part-UK, part non-UK
+Example 2: core expenditure part UK, part non-UK

 An FPC incurs £4m of core expenditure on a film, of which £2.5m is UK expenditure.
 The remainder is incurred in France.

-Actual UK core expenditure < 80% of total core expenditure.
+Actual UK core expenditure

 FPC can claim FTR on actual UK core expenditure (£2.5m).

-Example 3: Co-production
+Example 3: co-production

 A UK company incurs £5m of core expenditure on a film.
 Its co-producer incurs a further £500,000 of core expenditure on the film.